ackasaber/competitive/README.md

 The solutions presented weren't written in the real-time setting.
 The aim was to practice solving classic algorithmic problems and reach a higher insight, not bragging rights.
-For that reason the solutions might feature lengthy JavaDocs explaining the solution, its code structure and algorithms involved.
+For that reason the solutions feature lengthy JavaDocs explaining the solution, its code structure and algorithms involved.

 Additionally, Java core language features were put to test.